But, like many things in business, the 4 Ps of marketing evolved over time and it makes sense to rethink this staple concept in a new era.

 Thus, marketing not only promotes existing products but is involved in innovation.
 Marketing is intimately tied with not only understanding unmet needs, but representing the customer throughout the development process so the products designed not only meet consumer needs but are intuitive and fit within existing products used by consumers.

 Understanding consumers is one part of the product development and marketing processes.
 Understanding competition is the other part of the product development and marketing processes.

 So often when I attend product pitches, I’m hearing about new products developed by eager entrepreneurs to take on the big boys — GrubHub, Uber, etc. Recognize, it’s VERY hard to overcome the brand equity earned by these major players over years of advertising and positive customer experiences.
 Even companies with some mixed customer responses are hard to battle simply because of their brand recognition.

 Adding a little feature just won’t cut it with these guys.
 I have limited space on my phone for apps and, just because your app allows the split between friends, I’ll just use Grubhub and calculate the split in my head.

 Just as consumers buy products that solve problems, they buy products that offer value.
 They don’t care how much something costs (and they certainly don’t care how much it cost you to make the product), they only care about value.

 Adding more bells and whistles doesn’t create value — solving more problems or solving them more elegantly creates value.
 Value isn’t in direct proportion to the type of problem solved.

 To the right, we have Maslow’s Hierarchy of Needs.
-In some cases, we pay a great price for higher level needs, compared to lower level needs.
-But, it you’ve ever been at a football game on a hot day, you know how much a bottle of water is worth — a lot.
+In some cases, we pay a great price for higher-level needs, compared to lower-level needs.
+But, if you’ve ever been to a football game on a hot day, you know how much a bottle of water is worth — a lot.